-To send flowers in memory of Vassie Mae Dilligard, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Vassie Mae Dilligard, please visit our Heartfelt Sympathies Store.

 In 1947, at the age of 13 Vassie came to New York City to live with her older sister Marvell Bishop in Harlem.
 Vassie met Julius Dilligard in 1948, they developed a loving relationship which led to marriage in 1951.
 Eight children were born from this union, four boys and four girls.
 Even though Vassie was unable to complete her own education, she was still able to instill the importance of education in all of her children.
 Vassie took on her roll as wife and mother and instilled in her children high values, morals, discipline and a strong knowledge of God.

 In 1959 Vassie became a member of the Pentecostal Church, Refuge Church of Christ.
 She was filled with the Holy Spirit, and has been a faithful and dedicated member ever since.
 Under the leadership of her former pastor Bishop Christopher Dobbins, she joined the Missionary Group in 1966.
 She also participated in the Willing Workers Group, and sang in the Mass Choir and the Celestial Choir.
 She continued serving for a brief time under the leadership of Bishop Gary B. Coach and was an active member of the Senior Citizens Group and the Women’s Counsel Group.
 Vassie’s faithful journey continued under the leadership of the current pastor Elder Carlon Davis.